someline/someline-starter/readme.md

 API Controllers are defined in folder `app/Api/Controllers/`

+When you create APIs, you need to test them before you can use it.
+You should test all APIs using Unit Tests provided or create new Unit Tests.
+Not recommended to test using Browser or Postman, etc.

 #### Repository Pattern

 All repository related files are located under `app/` with specific types as parent folders.